 When a pedestrian suffers injuries after being struck by the driver of a motor vehicle, that individual may have the right to claim compensation for those injuries and other related expenses.
-The injuries must be proven to have been caused by driver negligence in order to claim compensation.
+The injuries must be proven to have been caused by driver negligence to claim compensation.
 Following are some negligent driving behaviors that are attributable to accidents involving pedestrians:

-- Drunk Driving: This negligent driving behavior is a significant cause of traffic accidents since alcohol consumption impairs coordination, judgment and reaction time.
+- Drunk Driving: This negligent driving behavior is a significant cause of traffic accidents since alcohol consumption impairs coordination, judgment, and reaction time.

 - Fatigue while Driving: Drivers can experience fatigue for a variety of reasons.
 From sleep apnea and insomnia to working extended hours, these factors can lead to an accident with a pedestrian.